fmadore/IWAC-overview/README.md

 - Summary statistics showing total items with word count, total words, and average words per item
 - Responsive design that adapts to different screen sizes

+### LanguageToggle.svelte

+A component that allows users to switch between English and French language modes.
+The toggle button updates the language store, which triggers reactive updates throughout the application.

+### FullScreenToggle.svelte

+A component that provides fullscreen functionality for a more immersive data exploration experience:
+- Toggle between normal and fullscreen modes
+- Responsive SVG icons that change based on the current state
+- Multilingual tooltips for accessibility
+- Keyboard event handling for fullscreen changes
+- Clean integration with the application header

 ## Data Management

 ### itemsStore.ts